 The Orangemen then went into a slump losing 7 of their next 12 games, to drop their record to 19-8.
 In the Big East tournament, they struggled and lost to Providence in the first round; the same Providence squad they had beaten twice that season.

 In the NCAA tournament, the Orangemen struggled against first round opponent Southern Illinois, despite the solid effort by Lloyd with 14 assists.
 The Orangemen hung on to win 96-92, in a high scoring affair.

 The next game had Syracuse facing defending national champion Arkansas.
-The Orangemen played a tremendous game, and had a four point lead with under a minute to go.
-Moten, a player always known for his tremendous court awareness, dove for a loose basketball that would've virtually sealed the game for the Orangemen.
-When the Arkansas players tried to get the ball from him, Moten called a time out... unfortunately, the Orangemen had no timeouts left, and this resulted in a technical foul.
-This gave Arkansas two free throws and possession of the ball; the Razorbacks made both free throws, and made a basket to send the game into overtime.
+The Orangemen trailed by 12 points at the half, and played a tremendous second half, taking a one point lead 82-81 with 27 seconds remaining in game.
+With 4.3 seconds left in the game, Jackson stole an inbounds pass from Arkansas.
+One of the Razorback players tried to steal the ball from Jackson, so Moten instinctively called a time out.
+Unfortunately, the Orangemen had no timeouts left, and this resulted in a technical foul.
+This gave Arkansas two free throws and possession of the ball.
+The Razorbacks made one of the two technical free throws, and missed a buzzer beater shot to send the game into overtime.

 The overtime period was a close one, but eventually Arkansas would pull off the victory 96-94.